Hi,

 mixed mode namespaces that provide services to the VMs, but are not

-allowed to allocate from the global CID pool (this mode not implemented
+allowed to allocate from the global CID pool (this mode is not

 If a socket or VM is created when a namespace is global but the